murrayo/yaspe/README.md

 - for a deeper dive I use the _pretty pButtons_ scripts to combine different metrics.
 For example, vmstat (wa) with iostat w_await... _watch this space_

-# Running without a container?
+# Running without a container

-_yaspe_ is written in Python.
+`yaspe` is written in Python.

-If you wish to run locally in the operating system, I suggest you create a separate Python virtual environment for _yaspe_.
+If you wish to run locally in the operating system, I suggest you create a separate Python virtual environment for `yaspe`.

 There are many references for creating Python environments on the web.
 You can start with the official documentation:

 - https://docs.python.org/3/tutorial/venv.html

-_yaspe_ is tested in Python 3.9.
+`yaspe` is tested in Python 3.9.
 Specifically my test system is:

 ```commandline
 python --version